Alcoholic Liver Disease

 In heavy drinkers, thiamin deficiency can lead to Wernicke encephalopathy, which can cause confusion, difficulty walking, and eye problems.
 If not promptly treated, Wernicke encephalopathy may result in Korsakoff syndrome, coma, or even death.
 Korsakoff syndrome causes memory loss and confusion.

 Anemia may develop because bleeding occurs in the digestive tract or because people develop deficiencies of a nutrient needed to make red blood cells (certain vitamins or iron).

 Symptoms may also result from the complications of cirrhosis (see Introduction, above).

 Liver cancer develops in 10 to 15% of people with cirrhosis due to alcohol abuse.

 Doctors suspect alcoholic liver disease in people who have symptoms of liver disease and who drink a substantial amount of alcohol.

-Imaging tests are not routinely done.
-If ultrasonography or computed tomography (CT) is done for other reasons, doctors may see evidence of fatty liver or portal hypertension, an enlarged spleen, or accumulation of fluid in the abdomen.
+Liver imaging tests are not routinely done.
+If ultrasonography or computed tomography is done for other reasons, doctors may see evidence of fatty liver or portal hypertension, an enlarged spleen, or accumulation of fluid in the abdomen.